kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/01-holding-money-basics/articles/10-i-live-in-australia-what-fee-am-i-charged-to-hold-large-amounts-of-money/content.md

+# Holding money basics
-# I live in Australia, what fee am I charged to hold large amounts of money?
+## I live in Australia, what fee am I charged to hold large amounts of money?
 We charge a daily fee for holding large amounts in your balances if you live in Australia.

 ### Why am I being charged this fee?